BananaAcid/ai-operator/README.md

 Subsequent starts, after `Automatically use same settings next time:` **`yes`** will just prompt and show no extra info.

+### Enter multiline content

+Use the prompt trigger `:w` to get a new editor window where you can enter any content.

+see below: Prompt Triggers

+### Save the last AI output

+Use the prompt trigger `:r` to get a new editor window with last AI answer.

+see below: Prompt Triggers

 ### You see the commands but something is wrong

 Sometimes, the command output is not formatted correctly and the AI does not get the hang of it.
 Just exit and prompt again (this usually happens right from the beginning or not at all).